 Applicants will apply to develop a pitch package for one creative project.
 The following eligibility requirements and conditions apply:

-• The program is open to producer and screenwriter teams.
-The producer and screenwriter positions cannot be held by the same person.
+- The program is open to producer and screenwriter teams.
+The producer and screenwriter positions may be held by one or two individual(s).

 * Underrepresented Community means a member of one or more of the communities of Black, Indigenous, People of Colour, 2SLGBTQIA+, People with a long-term, intermittent or recurring Disability, or Official Language Minorities.